hillerod/Warehouse.Modules.DaluxFM/Readme.md

 The module will run immediately after it has been installed.
 The process with fetching and storing data, takes around 3 minutes for 'Hillerød Kommunes' portfolio.
 You should should be able to se the data in the storage account after the run is finished.

-## Update this modules installation
+## Manually update the module

 Each time a new version of this module gets released on GitHub, the module will automatic update on Azure (called ci/cd).
-If you want to turn this off, then replace 'az functionapp create...' with: `az functionapp create -n $moduleName -g $group --consumption-plan-location westeurope --storage-account $storageAccount --app-insights appInsights --functions-version 3 --runtime dotnet-isolated --runtime-version 5.0`.
+If you want to turn this off, then:
+- Replace 'az functionapp create...' with: `az functionapp create -n $moduleName -g $group --consumption-plan-location westeurope --storage-account $storageAccount --app-insights appInsights --functions-version 3 --runtime dotnet-isolated --runtime-version 5.0`.
-And add this line: `az functionapp deployment source config -n $moduleName -g $group --branch master --manual-integration --repo-url https://github.com/hillerod/Warehouse.Modules.DaluxFM`.
+- Add this line: `az functionapp deployment source config -n $moduleName -g $group --branch master --manual-integration --repo-url https://github.com/hillerod/Warehouse.Modules.DaluxFM`.
-Then run this command, each time you want to update the module: `az functionapp deployment source sync -n $moduleName -g $group`.
+- Run this command, each time you want to update the module: `az functionapp deployment source sync -n $moduleName -g $group`.

 ## Trace problems